thejamesnick/ttt/README.md

-# Tic Tac Toe: A Complete Guide
+# Tic Tac Toe: A Complete Coding Guide

 ## Table of Contents
 1. Introduction to Tic Tac Toe